Wasatch-Biolabs-Bfx/MethylSeqR/README.md

 ## Example Data

-If you’d like to test the package without generating your own .ch3 files, example data are included with the package in:
+If you’d like to test the package without generating your own .ch3 files, small example data are included with the package in:

 `MethylSeqR/inst/extdata/ch3_files/`